vlime/vlime/README.md

 [Details](https://groups.google.com/d/topic/vim_dev/Rl0X_R5pjxk/discussion).

-When running inside Neovim, Vlime relies on the [ncat](https://nmap.org/ncat/) command to make connections to the server.
+When running inside Neovim, Vlime relies on the [ncat](https://nmap.org/ncat/) command (or other netcat clones) to make connections to the server.
 You'll need to have that command available in your `$PATH`.
 This is because Neovim doesn't support making non-messagepack socket connections [yet](https://github.com/neovim/neovim/pull/6594#issuecomment-298851709).

 Currently Vlime can only detect s-expressions inside parentheses.
 To make your